10 Easy Ways To Tell Your Dog Happy Valentines Day

 6. Learn a new trick

-dog learns a new trick for a dog happy valentines day
+A cute pup learns a new trick as part of a dog happy Valentine's Day celebration.

-Most dogs love engaging in learning.
-When a dog is in training mode (even to learn a trick), the mind is stimulated and they are energized and engaged in the activity.
+Most dogs love learning.
+When a dog is in training mode (even learning a new trick), his/her mind is stimulated, energized, and engaged in the activity.
 This is a great opportunity to let your dog learn while bonding with your dog.

 7. Dog massage at home